mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 ---
 <!--excerpt-->
 ## <span style="color: black;">Note on terminology</span>
-The “checkout” process – where users choose a plan and invest their money accordingly – is the final touchpoint before officially becoming an investor on the Fundrise platform.
+The “checkout” process – where users choose a plan and invest their money accordingly – is the final touchpoint before officially becoming an investor on the [company] platform.
 Internally, we try our hardest to refrain from calling it a “checkout” because it’s not technically (or even legally) correct – but it shares many similarities with the typical end-stage flow you would see with any normal ecommerce site.
 For brevity, I will still refer to this feature as a “checkout” throughout this case study.
 <br>
 <br>